 2018 – The Year of The Movie!

-For Christmas this year, my lovely wife gave me a MoviePass card.
-I can see a movie every day!
-Due to “having a life” circumstances, I will be unable to go to the movies daily.
-I am going to see a LOT – for at least as long as the pass holds up.
-Just to make things interesting, I thought I would write a short review for each.
-Who hasn’t fantasized about being a movie critic at some point in their life?
-Oh, and speaking of critics, let’s address that too.
+For Christmas last year, my lovely wife gave me a MoviePass card.
+For a while, I could see a movie every day!
+My mission was “to see a LOT” – for at least as long as the pass holds up.
+It didn’t last through May.
+I haven’t been able to see a film that I wanted to see with the pass since June.
+However, before then I saw many, and decided to take a swipe at being a critic.
+That turned into a “Oscars game” where I made an effort to see all, and write a review for all the movies nominated for the Best Picture category, then make my own picks prior to the awards show.
 For years I have used the FLIXSTER app just to see the aggregated critic and user ratings from Rotten Tomatoes before deciding to spend my time and money on a film.
 I never read a review prior to watching, but often I read a few after to see what the justifications are.
-Sometimes I agree with the critics, sometime I lean towards the users.
-Let’s see how this plays out.
+I continued this approach, integrating it into what I’ve written here.
+How did I do in the Oscars game?
+See for yourself…

 My All-Time Favorite Films are: